 - Dates - Use prunes instead for bone-healthy brownies.

-- Walnuts - substitute with bone-healthy pumpkin seeds
+- Walnuts - Substitute with pumpkin seeds or omit them.

-- Chocolate chips - add dark chocolate vegan chocolate chips for a more decadent treat
+- Chocolate chips - Add dark chocolate chips for a more decadent treat.

-📖 How to Make Vegan & Gluten-Free Black Bean Brownies
+📖 How to Make Vegan Black Bean Brownies

 This is an overview.
 The full instructions are in the recipe card below.